patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

   - **Register error user messages as desired**
     - ``ISecurityUserExceptionMessageService``
     - See the source code in ``client.config.securityimpl.message``
-  - **Customize the whole error payload as desired**
+  - **Customize the whole error payload as desired for all cases**
+    - What is "all cases"?
+      - Authorization Server ("/oauth2/token", "/api/v1/traditional-oauth/token") and Resource Server (Bearer token inspection : 401, Permission : 403)
-    - Customize only two points in
+    - Customize two points such as
-      - ``client.config.securityimpl.errorhandler.CustomAuthenticationFailureHandlerImpl``
+      - ``client.config.securityimpl.response.CustomAuthenticationFailureHandlerImpl`` ("/oauth2/token")
-      - ``client.config.response.error.GlobalExceptionHandler``
+      - ``client.config.response.error.GlobalExceptionHandler`` ("/api/v1/traditional-oauth/token", Resource Server (Bearer token inspection))
+      - ``client.config.securityimpl.response.CustomAuthenticationEntryPointImpl`` (Resource Server (Bearer token inspection : 401))
+      - ``client.config.securityimpl.response.CustomAccessDeniedHandlerImpl`` (Resource Server (Permission inspection : 403))
+  - **Customize the whole success payload as desired for the only "/oauth2/token"**
+      - ``client.config.securityimpl.response.CustomAuthenticationSuccessHandlerImpl``
+      - The success response payload of "/api/v1/traditional-oauth/token" is in ``api.domain.traditionaloauth.dto``, which doesn't yet to be customizable.

 ## Running this App with Docker
 * Use the following module for Blue-Green deployment:
   * https://github.com/patternknife/docker-blue-green-runner